sendbird/sendbird-chat-sample-android/groupchannel-friends/README.md

 # Friends in a group channel

 This code sample with UI components demonstrates how to add, retrieve, or remove friends in a group channel on Sendbird Chat SDK for Android.
+In a group channel, the `friend` functionality serves as a tool for the current user to mark other channel members as their favorite.

 ## Prerequisites